ScheduleOpt/benchmarks/flexible jobshop/README.md

 permalink: /fjsplib
 ---

-## The flexible jobshop benchmark library
+## The flexible jobshop scheduling problem benchmark library

 The FJSPLib is a benchmark of flexible jobshop problems with their best known solutions to date.
 Problems come from a variety of publications (all referenced).
 The best solutions known to date (upper bound and lower bound) are provided with the corresponding publication or engine that attained it.